Azure/batch-shipyard/docs/02-batch-shipyard-configuration.md

 to allow unfettered concurrent downloading from the source registry among all compute nodes.
 The following options apply to `peer_to_peer` data replication options:
-* `enabled` property enables or disables peer-to-peer transfer.
+* `enabled` property enables or disables private peer-to-peer transfer.
+Note that for compute pools with a relatively small number of VMs, peer-to-peer transfer may not provide any benefit.
 * `compression` property enables or disables compression of image files.
 It is strongly recommended to keep this enabled.
 * `concurrent_source_downloads` property specifies the number of simultaneous downloads allowed to each image.
-* `direct_download_seed_bias` property sets the number of seeds to prefer per image.
+* `direct_download_seed_bias` property sets the number of direct download seeds to prefer per image before switching to peer-to-peer transfer.

 The `global_resources` property contains the Docker image and volume configuration. `docker_images` is an array of docker images that should